bartificer/programming-by-stealth/docs/pbs29.md

 ```

-As you can see, the clone starts off as an identical copy of the original, and then both can be altered without affecting the other.
+As you can see, the clone starts off as an identical copy of the original.
+Then either can be altered without affecting the other.

 Adding a clone function to `pbs.Date` will be very similar.